Introduction written by Anne COPPEL and Alessandro STELLA.

 The first year of the seminar was entitled Prohibitions des drogues: approche transversale (Drug prohibitions: a multidisciplinary approach).
-In the second and subsequent years, the title was extended to Consommations et prohibitions des drogues: approche transversale (Drug consumption and prohibition: a multidisciplinary approach”(13)13.
+In the second and subsequent years, the title was extended to Consommations et prohibitions des drogues: approche transversale (Drug consumption and prohibition: a multidisciplinary approach”(13)All of the seminar sessions, nine per year, were filmed and are available on the Canal U, ASUD and YouTube websites (in French)..
 By multidisciplinary, this means not only a crossing over of scientific disciplines but also a crossing over of knowledge and knowledge carriers in this field.
 Thus, among the speakers at the seminar and the audience present at the various sessions, there were anthropologists, sociologists, historians, philosophers, economists, lawyers, doctors, psychiatrists, health center workers, community activists, drug users and former drug users.
 In fact, this seminar proved to be a crossroads where, via different paths, flows of mature knowledge about books, medical practices and consumer experiences converged.

 This collective research serves to improve understanding of the phenomenon and thereby change the way we look at drugs and contribute to changing public policies in this area.
 We are talking about drugs for a specific reason, trivializing this term, which has become synonymous with social poison, in order to break down barriers between legal and illegal drugs.
 Over the past 100 years, efforts have been made to develop national and international legislation, classifying certain drugs as suitable for consumption and others as lethal to individuals and society.
 However, all these laws do not hold water, because they are based on flawed and completely contradictory principles.
 Therefore, if the term “drugs” is replaced by psychotropic drugs or psychoactive substances, things already start to become clearer.